aufflick/smc_mirror/README.txt

 New Features:

-+ Added Python code generation.
-This capability and examples provided by Francois Perrad, francois.perrad@gadz.org.

-+ Moved to Visitor pattern.
-By rearranging the SMC source code to the Visitor pattern, it makes it easier to in new code generators and code analyzers.

-+ When SMC generates C++ and exceptions are allowed (when -noex is *not* specified), then statemap::FSMContext::popState() throws a PopOnEmptyStateStackException when a pop transition is taken but the state stack is empty.
-Otherwise, assert() is used.

-+ Added a -return command line option which causes Smc.main() to return rather than exit.
-This option is needed by ANT users.
+(No new features.)

 Bug Fixes:

-+ (C++) In statemap.h, the variable id and _id were changed to stateId and _stateId, respectively.
-This change was also made to the generated C++ code.
-This change was made due to "id" being a keyword in the Macintosh Objective-C++ language.

-+ Corrected error when multiple spaces between %header, %import,
-  %include and %declare keywords and the following name caused an unhandled exception.

-+ Corrected errors with % keywords and the -graph target.

-+ (Java) Corrected error in generated serialization code.
-The readObject() method was not restoring the current state.
-The generated Java serialization code is now completely redone and tested.

-+ (Java) SMC now requires that the .sm source file has the same basename as the context class' .java source file.
-So if the context class is OrderConnection and is in OrderConnection.java, then the associated FSM must be in OrderConnection.sm.

-+ (Ant) Corrected a syntax error in examples/Ant/EX7/build.xml.

-+ (C++) When the .sm is in a subdirectory the slashes in the file name are kept in the "#ifndef" in the generated header file.
++ (C++) When the .sm is in a subdirectory the forward- or backslashes in the file name are kept in the "#ifndef" in the generated header file.
 This is syntactically wrong.
 SMC now replaces the slashes with underscores.

++ (Java) If %package is specified in the .sm file, then the generated *Context.java class will have package-level access.

++ The Programmer's Manual had incorrect HTML which prevented the pages from rendering correctly on Internet Explorer.

++ Rewrote the Programmer's Manual section 1 to make it more useful.

 1. System Requirements